dylanmeca/dylanmeca/README.md

 <h1 align="center">🖥️ Dylan Meca 📚</h1>
 <h3 align="center">🐍 Python Developer 👨‍💻</h3>

-I'm Dylan Meca, a self-taught programmer 💻 with experience developing automation tools 🤖, specialized in Python 🐍 and C 📚 topics.
+I'm Dylan Meca, a self-taught programmer 💻 with experience in the development of automation tools 🤖, specialized in python 🐍 and physics 📚 topics.

 ### 📦 Projects 🧑‍💼